koenig741/Excel-Linest-Forecast-function/README.md

 ranges for the regression constants and the model variables (features).

 Usage:
+The formula is used "=LmFcast(cell range for constants, cell range for variables)".
 In a cell enter "=LmFcast(" then Control A ... this pops up a dialog box to help you select the variables and constants correctly.
+Make sure to fix the constant cell range using "$".
 The attached worksheet contains the code and sample to demonstrate usage and a math check.